dharmatech/reddit-dhtk-ps/README.md

 By default, links from the past two days will be shown.
 There's a `-days` parameter to control how many days are shown.

+`Show-Subreddit` is pulling data from the SQL Server database; it is not making any REST API calls.

 Let's say you'd like to list the comments of a particular link:

     Import-Module .\show-comments-console.ps1
     Show-Comments-Console -name 't3_8oznig'

 ![](https://i.imgur.com/2vucE8s.png)

+If `Show-Comments-Console` detects that the comments requested are not in the database, they will be downloaded and stored first.
+Future requests for those comments will come directly from the database.

 Open a link URL: